hamzb/elasticsearchcli/README.md

                     Sets the shard allocation paramaters.
-Useful in case of a cluster maintenance to avoid unnecessary shard re-allocations when restarting nodes
+Useful in case of a cluster maintenance to avoid unnecessary shard re-allocations when restarting nodes reset-shard-allocation
+                        Resets the existing "persistent" or "transient" shard allocation paramaters
 ```
 ### Node Operations
 ```